AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 gravitational wave described by its Isaacson

-tensor of nonlocal energy-momentum (see §2.8) is such a " matter without matter ", composed of a
+tensor of nonlocal energy-momentum (see §2.8) is such a "matter without matter", composed of a

 "vacuum" (understood in the usual

-even in "empty" space without the usual
+sense).
+The fenomenon, as even in "empty" space without

 vacuum without the presence of electric charges (and currents)